7 Best Coffee Grinders for Pour Over Brewing

 This specially formulated steel requires specialized machinery and experienced machinists, but it’s well worth it because these conical burrs have excellent edge retention.
 They’ll maintain their consistency and evenness of grind for years to come (1).
 You can learn more about this and other features in our comprehensive Comandante C40 review.

 The MK4 has a larger bean hopper capacity than other manual burr grinders.
-Depending on the beans being ground, it can hold around 40 g.
+Depending on the beans being ground, it can hold between 1.4 and 1.5 ounces.
 That’s enough coffee for a 6-cup pour-over coffee maker.

 How to Choose the Best Grinder for Pour-Over

 Any coffee connoisseur worth their weight in coffee beans, including Mike Green of Prima Coffee, will tell you that one thing is a priority when choosing a coffee grinder (2).